Transistor Amplifier Design for Beginners. Part 4.

 I have adopted the usual practice of taking the other two capacitors to the internal end of rbb', even though this is not entirely correct. rbb' includes a distributed resistance throughout the base region.
 It would be better represented by two resistors in series, one being the resistance from input terminal up to the active base region, which is more or less fixed, and the distributed resistance in the active region, which is a function of collector current, or maybe more accurately a function of base current.
 At high base current there will be a potential drop along the base relative to the input region, so a higher Vbe at the input end of the active region, and most of the emitter to collector current flow is then concentrated in that area, sometimes referred to as 'current crowding', and there is less effective base resistance up to that location, so rbb' falls at higher base current.
 Increased carrier concentration at high current can also reduce the resistance. (see P. E. Gray, D. DeWitt, A. R. Boothroyd, J. F. Gibbons.
 Physical Electronics and Circuit Models of Transistors.
 Wiley, New York, 1964, p155-156.)

 In a common-base circuit Cbc and Cbe are output and input capacitances, and are sometimes refered to as Cob and Cib respectively.
 But then, for the common-emitter circuit Cbc appears to be what is refered to as 'reverse transfer capacitance' Cre, but looking at a few data sheets reveals that Cob and Cre generally have different values, for the KSC3503 they are 2.6pF and 1.8pF, so we need to look deeper to see why.
-One explanation is that there are actually two different Cob specifications, and they should be distinguished by calling them Cobs and Cobo, which are the common base output capacitance with input shorted or open.
+One possible explanation is that there are actually two different Cob specifications, and they should be distinguished by calling them Cobs and Cobo, which are the common base output capacitance with input shorted or open (for this common-base circuit the 'input' is at the emitter, so it is the external impedance from emitter to earth we are concerned with, which could be 'shorted or open').
 The KSC3503 data sheet neglects to specify which it is, so we can reasonably guess that what the data sheet calls Cob and Cre are these two different specifications.
 The reason why they are different is because of the collector-emitter capacitance Cce mentioned earlier, which has an effect which differs for open or short input.
 For open input all the current through Cce will mostly become emitter current at frequencies up to ft, typically 100MHz or more, so it returns via the collector to cancel the effect of Cce, and we are left with just Cbc, otherwise known as Cre.
 For shorted input Cce connects from collector to earth, so is just added to Cbc which gives Cobs as Cre + Cce.
 We could then deduce, without much confidence, that for the KSC3503 the value of Cce is the difference between the Cob and Cre figures, i.e. 0.8pF.

 Cbc and Cbe are not fixed capacitances.
 Cbc is dependent on the collector-base voltage Vcb, and Cbe is dependent on both base-emitter voltage Vbe and emitter current Ie. The capacitances are usually small for low power transistors and can be far higher for high power types.